CrispyDrone/NuKeeper/README.md

   the target framework of packages, or if this is a bug in NuGet, it will hopefully be fixed.

++ Ensure NuKeeper retries creating a PR in a next run if it failed.

 ## How To Build and Run From Source

 You can install the nukeeper dotnet tool of current build using the `InstallNuKeeperDotNetTool` (.bat for Windows, .sh for macOS and Linux) found in the root of the repository.